Kin1009/KSharp/README.md

 - Version 1.3.0te: Somehow K# can call builtin functions
 - Version 1.3.1a: Real IO, input() now will be string, some basic list functions
 - Version 1.3.1b: Added keywords: define, jump, label
+- Version 1.3.4: Fixes
+- Version 1.3.5: More fixes, work on exceptions fail
+- Version 1.3.6: Way for string: if function: '' else none
 Example:
 using "modules/io";
 define 1 2; # 1 -> 2